Padres - Pirates Prediction, Pick, How To Watch

 Why The Padres Could Cover The Spread

-The Padres need to find consistency on offense.
-In the last ten games, they have scored over ten runs twice while also scoring two or fewer four times.
-This has led to an offense that ranks 21st in the majors in runs scored, while sitting 15th in OBP, 24th in batting average, and 19th in slugging.
+Tensions are high in the Padres clubhouse, and they should be.
+San Diego has lost three straight and six of their last ten.
+They are now five games under .500 and 10.5 games back in the NL West.
+The offense scored four runs last night, but they have just seven in their last three games.
+When the offense is on, it's solid.
+In their four wins in the last ten games, they have scored 30 runs.
+In the six losses, they have scored 16 runs.
+The inconsistency has been hurting them, and it has led to an offense that ranks 21st in the majors in runs scored, while sitting 14th in OBP, 23rd in batting average, and 20th in slugging.

 It was Xander Bogaerts that called out the team after their recent offensive embarrassments.
 After an amazing start to the season in which he hit over .300 while driving in 16 runs in the first month, he has cooled off.
-This month he is hitting .250 with an OBP of .325.
-He has scored just seven times while driving in just seven runs.
-He has just one home run and five doubles on the month.
+This month he is hitting .250 with an OBP of .321.
+He has scored just eight times while driving in just seven runs.
+He has just one home run and six doubles on the month.
+Manny Machado has been fair hitting in front of Bogaerts.
+He is hitting .290 on the month with 14 RBIs and four home runs.
+He has also scored 13 times this month.
+Juan Soto has not been horrible either.
+He is hitting .286 on the month with four home runs and 15 RBIs.
+He did have a home run robbed on a beautiful play last night against the Pirates.

-Juan Soto is playing better as of late though.
-Soto is hitting .296 this month while driving in 15 runs and walking 19 times.
-His OBP this month is .427, and he has scored 13 times.
-He has even shown a little power, hitting four home runs and five doubles.
-Still, he has been striking out a lot, striking out 21 times this month.
-Fernando Tatis Jr. has been the hottest bat on the team.
-This month he is hitting .363 with an OBP of .453.
-He has six home runs on the month and now leads the team in home runs.
-He has also driven in 17 runs and scored 21 times this month.
-If those two can keep up the hot hitting, while Bogaerts, Manny Machado, and Jake Cronenworth pick up their bats, the Padres could get back into the thick of a playoff race.

-They will need solid pitching to do that though.
-Yu Darvish needs to be part of that.
-He is 5-6 on the year with a 4.84 ERA.
-He has struggled in his last three starts though.
-In his last three starts, he has given up four or more runs in each of them.
-He has also not pitched more than six innings in each of them.
-Darvish has not been able to go late into games this year.
-He has pitched seven full innings just twice in the season.
-He is 1-1 in those starts, as the first time he did it, the Padres were shut out back in April.
+Fernando Tatis Jr. has been hot as of late.
+He has 17 RBIs while hitting six home runs and batting .344 on the month.
+He also has 12 doubles and scored 21 runs this month so far.
+The hottest bat as of late has been Ha-Seong Kim.
+Kim has just ten RBIs on the month, but seven of them have come in his last six games.
+He is batting .295 on the month, with 15 runs scored.

 Why The Pirates Could Cover The Spread

-This season the Pirates are 24th in the majors in runs scored with an average of 4.06 runs per game.
-They are 21st in batting average, 21st in on-base percentage, and 25th in slugging so far this year.
-In the process of losing 12 of their last 13 games, they have scored just 30 runs.
-That is an average of just 2.31 runs per game, and they have been shut out four times.
+The Pirates won their second game in their last 15 last night.
+It was a big offensive night and the most runs they have scored since June 9th.
+It was also the second most they have scored all month.
+This season the Pirates are 25th in the majors in runs scored with an average of 4.13 runs per game.
+They are 20th in batting average, 19th in on-base percentage, and 23rd in slugging so far this year.

+Last night was a good night for Jack Suwinski.
+He went 1-4, with a walk, a home run, and two runs scored.
+He did strike out and has been going through that a lot lately.
+Suwinski struck out five times in the Marlins series, with four of those coming in one game.
+Suwinski has 20 strikeouts on the month, and when he is not striking out, he is not making a ton of good contact.
+He is hitting just .158 this month.
+He does have five home runs and a double, meaning six of his nine hits for the month are for extra bases.

-Ke'Bryan Hayes has been one of the best bats in the lineup as of late.
-He is hitting .337 so far this month, with three home runs a triple, and four doubles.
+Carlos Santana also had a good game yesterday.
+He drove in two runs, scored twice, hit a home run, and went three for five at the plate.
+It was his fourth home run this month and gave him 15 RBIs for the month.
+He has also scored 12 times.
+Santana has not been hitting great this month, sitting at just .247, but that is higher than his season-long average.Ke'Bryan Hayes has been one of the best bats in the lineup as of late.
+He is hitting .337 so far this month, with three home runs, a triple, and four doubles.
 He has driven in 13 runs as well while scoring eight times.
 The biggest negative is he has not drawn a walk since May 22nd.
-In the last week, he has just two RBIs though.
-Even worse for the Pirates, he is one of just two players who has more than one RBI in the last week.
-The other one is Carlos Santana who has three over the last week.
-Those three are part of 13 RBIs he has on the month with the help of three home runs.
-He is hitting just .224 for the month though, and has struck out 15 times.

-On the note of strikeouts, the Pirates need to figure out what to do with Jack Suwinski.
-He struck out five times in the Marlins series, with four of those coming in one game.
-Suwinski has 19 strikeouts on the month, and when he is not striking out, he is not making a ton of good contact.
-He is hitting just .151 this month.
-He does have four home runs and a double, meaning five of his eight hits for the month are for extra bases.

-The 43-year-old Rich Hill will be on the mound for the Pirates today.
-He is 6-7 on the year with a 4.34 ERA.
-He has been better in June.
-In four starts he has pitched 24.1 innings while giving up 12 runs.
-The defense behind him has let him down a lot though, as only nine of those runs were earned.
-Those three unearned runs all resulted in losses for Rich Hill, as he is 2-2 on the month.
+Mitch Keller will bring his 8-3 record and 3.45 ERA to the hill today.
+He has been up and down this month.
+Last time out he went seven innings and gave up just one run.
+On June 11th he went seven innings and gave up just one just.
+In the other two starts, he did not make it out of the sixth inning and had up four or more runs.

 Final Padres-Pirates Prediction & Pick